"You're suddenly rather grateful of the explicatory notes — making sense has never been foremost on Townshend's list of rock-opera priorities."

 - Something Broke, a 15-minute long musical adaptation of the infamous My Little Pony: Friendship Is Magic fanfiction Cupcakes that expands on why Pinkie Pie decided to torture and cook Rainbow Dash.

 - The concept was spoofed several times during the Host Segments of Mystery Science Theater 3000.

-- mothy takes this trope Up to Eleven-almost every song he's ever written is part of a massive storyline which spans over 1000 years.
-There have been five tie-in novels, and a sixth is about to be released.
-The plot is...complicated.
+- mothy takes this trope Up to Eleven-almost every song he's ever written is part of a massive storyline (called the Evillious Chronicles) which spans over 1000 years.
+There are tie-in novels, manga, and short stories to explain each song.
+The story is...complicated.

 - The Last Temptation is collaboration between Alice Cooper and Neil Gaiman consisting of a rock opera Concept Album by Cooper and a comic book by Gaiman.

 - Rugrats featured an in-universe example with Raptar On Ice.

 - Metalocalypse has The Doomstar Requiem: A Klok Opera, which was simultaneously created as a 1 hour special episode and album, with the album available shortly after its airing.